meilisearch/documentation/learn/core_concepts/documents.md

 #### JSON

 Documents represented as JSON objects are key-value pairs enclosed by curly brackets.
-As such, [any rule that applies to formatting JSON objects](https://www.w3schools.com/js/js_json_objects.asp) also applies to formatting MeiliSearch documents.
+As such, [any rule that applies to formatting JSON objects](https://www.w3schools.com/js/js_json_objects.asp) also applies to formatting Meilisearch documents.
 For example, **an attribute must be a string**, while **a value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp)**.

 As an example, let's say you are creating an **[index][indexes]** that contains information about movies.
 A sample document might look like this: